Caleb and his cycling friends at Ragbrai

 Oh wow, that is almost double the most you’ve done before!
 How did you feel after the first day doing so many miles?

-The first day was really interesting.
-I was with a group of bikers but they were all still sleeping when I woke up.
-So at 5:30am I left the first town by myself and I skated alone knocking out 35 miles so fast.
-I met up in the next with my girlfriend.
-Immediately after pulling out of town my wheel went into a crack of tar and I wiped out!
+The first day was exciting.
+I was with a group of bikers, but they were still sleeping when I woke up.
+So at 5:30 am, I left the first town alone and skated, knocking out 35 miles so fast.
+I met up with my girlfriend the next day.
+Immediately after pulling out of town, my wheel went into a tar crack, and I wiped it out!
 I scraped my knee, my shoulder, and my elbows and broke my thumbnail in half.

-The fall just wrecked me and I didn’t have a first aid kit with me, so I just wrapped a towel around my finger and skated another thirty something miles.
-It was rough but it was also enjoyable.
-I didn’t want to put a bad mindset on the rest of my day and I just wanted to keep going.
-At the same time I was really nervous.
-But all the nice views and the chance to see parts of Iowa that I usually don’t see when you’re driving in a car took helped take my mind off the pain.
+The fall just wrecked me, and I didn’t have a first aid kit, so I wrapped a towel around my finger and skated another thirty-something miles.
+It was rough, but it was also enjoyable.
+I didn’t want to put a bad mindset on the rest of my day, and I just wanted to keep going.
+At the same time, I was nervous.
+But all the nice views and the chance to see parts of Iowa that I usually don’t see when you’re driving in a car helped take my mind off the pain.

-Yeah, there is always a meeting town every morning with parties going on.
-Then in the ending town there’s always stages with bands playing, big cookouts and tons of beer tents.
-It’s awesome because these little towns get taken over by 20,000 or more people.
-It’s just R.V.’s and tents for as far as you can see.
-In every person’s front yard, back yard, in parks, at gas stations, lots with grass and basically anywhere with open space there are people camping.
-You just walk around town, everybody’s drinking in public, being kind of rowdy and it’s just a really good time.
+Yeah, there is always a meeting town every morning with parties.
+Then, in the ending town, there are always stages with bands playing, big cookouts, and tons of beer tents.
+It’s awesome because 20,000 or more people take over these little towns.
+It’s just RVs and tents, as far as you can see.
+People are camping in every person’s front yard and backyard, in parks, at gas stations, in lots with grass, and anywhere with open space.
+You walk around town, everybody’s drinking in public, being rowdy, and it’s just a perfect time.

 So you camped the whole time?
 Did you carry your camping gear with you?

-I started the first day with my gear and then I was fortunate enough to meet these bikers that allowed me to put my gear in their car for the rest of the week.
-So that was really nice of them.
+I started the first day with my gear, and then I was fortunate enough to meet these bikers who allowed me to put my gear in their car for the rest of the week.
+So that was nice of them.

 How hard was it skating with your gear that first day?

 It wasn’t difficult because I knew I needed to pack pretty light.
-I brought two t-shirts and a pair of Speedos, so that was the only clothes I had with me.
-I also had a tent, a sleeping bag and a water bottle.
+I bought two t-shirts and a pair of Speedos, which were the only clothes I had.
+I also had a tent, a sleeping bag, and a water bottle.

 So you just skated in Speedos?